 2. They’re Also Called “The Happy Breed”

-Another one of the PBGV's adorable nicknames is “the happy breed.”
-These dogs are known for being incredibly happy; they enjoy human and canine company, love to work, and always stay in good spirits.
+Another one of the PBGV’s adorable nicknames is “the happy breed.”
+These dogs are known for being incredibly happy.
+They enjoy human and canine company, love to work, and always stay in good spirits.

 3. They Were Bred to Be Scent Hounds

 Petits were developed to hunt game by scent.
 Petits originally came from the same litters as Grand Basset Griffon Vendéens, which are larger and serve as hunting dogs for big game like deer and wolves.
-Petits were gradually separated into their own breed and were used for smaller game like rabbits, hare, and sometimes birds.
+Petits were gradually separated into their own breed and were used to hunt smaller game like rabbits, hare, and sometimes birds.
 Today, Petits are still used to hunt small game in France, the United States, and other countries.

-4. King Louis XII Had Several
+4. King Louis XII Had Several PBGVs

 Several Petits were given to King Louis XII, who ruled France from 1498 to 1515.
 For a time, the breed was known as “Chiens Blancs du Roi,” or the King’s White Hounds.